daniel-furman/daniel-furman.github.io/content/posts/zero-to-one-AI.md

 “*Selling and delivering a product is at least as important as the product itself.*”

 Delivery for AI/ML comes down to the deployment of models in production, which make predictions at scale.
 In most cases, there are many factors to deployment beyond the actual model predictions (the user interface, analytics wrappers, visualization wrappers, real-time active learning, “human-in-the-loop” decision-making, monitoring, unit testing, latency requirements, hardware requirements, systems requirements, etc.).
 Carly Taylor of Activision ML advises practitioners consider the following questions of deployment predictions: “When?
 How often?
 Where?
 What do you do with the predictions? … You’re building something that will be used for real.
-What is our [systems-level] policy for what we build?”.
-[5] Attending to these questions before, during, and after development helps projects actually create value in the first place.
+What is our [systems-level] policy for what we build?”
+[5].
+Attending to these questions before, during, and after development helps projects actually create value in the first place.

 <br><br>